AkwasiSB/frontend-challenge/README.md

 - Any tests that are written make sense according to how a user might behave on the page
 - The styling of code is consistent and technical choices are well-commnunicated
 - As a news reader, it is clear how I should can use the page to find news that I am looking for
-- If technologies used are changed (e.g. using React instead of Vue), a set of instructions on how to run the app are updated in the README.
+- If technologies used are changed (e.g. using Vue instead of React), a set of instructions on how to run the app are updated in the README.
 - Any changes to file structure are also communicated in the README